OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 The following must be met for a functional vCenter environment:

 * vCenter 5.5, 6.0 and/or 6.5, with at least one cluster aggregating at least one ESX 5.5, 6.0 and/or 6.5 host.
 * Define a vCenter user for OpenNebula.
 This vCenter user (let's call her ``oneadmin``) needs to have access to the ESX clusters that OpenNebula will manage.
 In order to avoid problems, the hassle free approach is to **declare this oneadmin user as Administrator**.
-Alternatively, in some enterprise environments declaring the user as Administrator is not allowed, in that case, you will need to grant permissions to perform some tasks.
-A table with the permissions requires is found at the end of this chapter.
+However, in some enterprise environments declaring the user as Administrator is not allowed.
+In that case, you will need to grant permissions to perform some tasks.
+A table with the permissions required is found at the end of this chapter.
 * All ESX hosts belonging to the same ESX cluster to be exposed to OpenNebula **must** share at least one datastore among them.
 * The ESX cluster **should** have DRS enabled.
 DRS is not required but it is recommended.
-OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created.
+As OpenNebula does not schedule to the granularity of ESX hosts, DRS is needed to select the actual ESX host within the cluster, otherwise the VM will be launched in the ESX where the VM template has been created.
-* If virtual standard switches are used, check that those switches exist in every ESX hosts belonging to the same ESX cluster, so the network represented by a port group can be used by a VM, no matter in what ESX host it's running.
+* If virtual standard switches are used, check that those switches exist in every ESX host belonging to the same ESX cluster, so the network represented by a port group can be used by a VM, no matter in what ESX host it's running.
 If you use distributed virtual switches, check that ESX hosts have been added to switches.
 * To enable VNC functionality, please check the detailed information in section `VNC on ESX hosts`_ below.

-.. important:: OpenNebula will **NOT** modify any vCenter configuration with some exceptions, the creation of virtual switches and port groups if the vcenter network driver is used and the creation of images for VMDK and/or ISO files.
+.. important:: OpenNebula will **NOT** modify any vCenter configuration with some exceptions, the creation of virtual switches and port groups if the vcenter network driver is used, and the creation of images for VMDK and/or ISO files.

 .. note:: For security reasons, you may define different users to access different ESX Clusters.
 A different user can be defined in OpenNebula per ESX cluster, which is encapsulated in OpenNebula as an OpenNebula host.